lirankatz/Contacts-Address-Book-App/README.md

+Contacts-Address-Book-App:

-A system that manage an contacts address book,using MVC design pattern.
-In working on this project, I try to write it as most modular as I can, by using interfaces and MVC design pattern.
+I built a system that manage an contacts address book,using MVC design pattern.
 App.java is the main class in this projects.

-When you run the app, you see 2 forms: form 1 is java swing form 2 is javaFx -> you can see the difference in the view design , and the code of course.
+The app include 2 forms:
+1. Form 1 is the java swing.
+2. Form 2 is javaFx.

 The app has the following features:

-Create new contact
+Create new contact.
-Update an existing contact
+Update an existing contact.
-Browse between the contacts
+Browse between the contacts.
-Export the contacts book to a file -> txt file, obj file and byte file.
+Export the contacts book to a file: txt file / obj file / byte file.
+Load the contacts book from a file: txt file / obj file / byte file.
-Sort your contacts book by first/last name, phone number in ascending/descending order And more!
-Enjoy :)
+Sort your contacts book by first/last name, phone number in ascending/descending order.